-EIL noted that in the lead up to the 2017 general election all parties were supportive of the removal of the poorly designed low fixed charge regulations.
-EIL and energy sector have serious concerns with this regulations.
+EIL and the energy sector have serious concerns with the poorly designed low fixed charge regulations.
 The legislated tariff option is providing significant cross subsidies across our consumer groups and promotes inefficient investment in expensive alternative generation compared with lower cost generation options.
 The regulated tariff is subsidising inefficient investments which is not in the long-term interest of consumers or New Zealand.